Troubleshooting

 You'll now see that the device is "Online", but the configuration state is "Conflict Detected."

-3. Use Resolve Configuration Conflicts, to review the configuration differences between CDO and the device.
+3. Use Resolve Configuration Conflicts, to review the configuration differences between Security Cloud Control and the device.

 Apply the previously saved template to the new device.
 See Apply an FDM Template.

 • If you have sold the device or transferred its ownership to another user outside of your tenant without erasing the device's configuration, you will no longer possess the device.
 This error occurs when the buyer reimages the device.
-If the device was configured correctly and synced earlier, you can save the device configuration as a template and then remove the device instance from CDO.
+If the device was configured correctly and synced earlier, you can save the device configuration as a template and then remove the device instance from Security Cloud Control.